rollbar/rollbar-gem/README.md

 You can use one of `Rollbar.log(level, ...)`, `Rollbar.debug()`, `Rollbar.info()`, `Rollbar.warning()`, `Rollbar.error()` and `Rollbar.critical()` to report exceptions and messages.

-The methods take in any number of arguments, but the last exception is used as the reported exception, the last string is used as the message/description, and the last hash is used as the extra data.
+The methods accept any number of arguments.
+The last exception is used as the reported exception, the last string is used as the message/description, and the last hash is used as the extra data.

 For example: